-Max. takeoff Weight: 589,670 kg
+Max. takeoff weight: 589,670 kg

 Stratolaunch aircraft, designed by Scaled Composites to launch space rockets from mid-air, is currently in its trial phase.
 If successfully launched, Stratolaunch would become the world’s largest airplane by wingspan in service.
 It’s been developed for Paul Allen’s Stratolaunch Systems.

-The aircraft is powered by a total of six engines and have twelve main landing gear along with two front/nose gears.
+The aircraft is powered by a total of six engines and has twelve main landing gear along with two front/nose gears.
 The 117m long wingspan of the Stratolaunch, which now exceeds that of Hughes H-4 Hercules, is only made possible by its twin-fuselage design.